core-wg/href/draft-ietf-core-href.md

   "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.
-  If there are dots (".") in such elements, the conversion fails (percent-encoding is not able to present such elements, as normalization would turn the percent-encoding back to the unreserved character that a dot is.)
+  If there are dots (".") in such elements, the conversion fails (percent-encoding is not able to represent such elements, as normalization would turn the percent-encoding back to the unreserved character that a dot is.)